Motorcycle Swingarm Optimization

 The model was made using the bottom-up method in Ansys software.
 Instead of importing a CAD model into Ansys, the structure was created by manually defined key points, lines, areas, and volumes.
 Ansys APDL language was utilized for this process.
 This approach was critical to ensuring a high-quality hexahedral mesh that could render greater modelling accuracy in comparison to tetrahedral meshes.

 A standard material for this application, Aluminum 7075 T6, was used in this model.
 All material properties were assumed to be isotropic for this analysis.
 For boundary conditions, all nodes of the inner ring of the main pivot hole were constrained in all translational degrees of freedom.
-Three main loads were considered, an accelerating force based on 5 m/s2, the normal force acting on the wheel, and the suspension force.
+Three main loads were considered, an 0.51g acceleration force and a gravitational normal force acting on the axle thru-hole, and the resisting suspension force acting at the shock mount.

 The normal force acting on the swingarm was calculated from a motorcycle dead weight of 300 kg and an average driver weight of 75 kg.
-The load due to the sprung portion of the motorcycle was assumed to be 85% of the total mass of the bike, and the weight distribution was 60% on the rear axle.
-The force due to acceleration was applied in the negative X-direction.
+The load due to the sprung portion of the motorcycle was assumed to be 85% of the total mass of the bike with a 40/60 front-rear weight distribution to account for rear weight shift during acceleration.
+The acceleration force was applied in the negative X-direction.
 Since all loads were applied in the X-Y plane, the model was simplified to reflect the right half of the swingarm.

 Optimization